Texas woman adopts 3 kids after their father, her neighbor, dies of cancer

-AUSTIN – There are three cookie cakes on the table, one for each of the siblings being adopted in a downtown Austin courtroom on a recent Friday.
+There are three cookie cakes on the table, one for each of the siblings being adopted in a downtown Austin, Texas, courtroom on a recent Friday.

 It’s a celebratory day, to be sure, adorned with red rose corsages and formal-looking certificates.
 But for adoptive mom Jennifer Hidrogo, it’s about more than becoming a forever family with Dalton, 13, Emma, 11, and LilyRose, 9.
 It’s about fulfilling a promise she made to her neighbor — the children’s father, Glendon Wilson Booth Jr. — just before he died of cancer last summer.